astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

-The value of this parameter is ignored, and no launch of the attached debugger occurs, when `e` is [TypeInitializationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.TypeInitializationException 'System.TypeInitializationException') or
+The value of this parameter is ignored, and no launch of the attached debugger occurs, when `exception` is [TypeInitializationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.TypeInitializationException 'System.TypeInitializationException') or
 [FileNotFoundException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.IO.FileNotFoundException 'System.IO.FileNotFoundException'), which occur so frequently as to not be useful. |